matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 ### Deep Q-Learning and PQC Optimization

 We apply a **Deep Q-Network (DQN)** to learn the action-value function $Q(s,a)$ using a neural network.
-The network takes as input the current state of the quantum circuit, and outputs scores (Q-values) for each possible action (e.g., adding a PRX or CZ gate on random position).
+The network takes as input the current state of the quantum circuit, and outputs scores (Q-values) for each possible action (i.e. adding a PRX or CZ gate at specific position).

 States are encoded using a box-like integer representation, where each gate is mapped to a vector of integers describing its type and wiring.

-The loss function is constructed based on the Bellman equation
+The loss function is constructed based on the Bellman equation:

 $$
 \mathcal{L}(\theta) = \left(Q(s,a;\theta) - \left[R + \gamma \max_{a'} Q(s',a';\theta^-)\right]\right)^2,
 $$
 for any step **except last one**, where we need to manually set future prediction to 0.

-This loss function measures how far our current prediction is from the optimal value update — it's often referred to as the **temporal-difference error** in the literature.
-However in this version training would not be stable , and consecutive updates will be highly correlated.
+This loss function measures how far our current prediction is from the optimal value update — it's often referred to as the *temporal-difference error* in the literature.
+However in this vanilla form training would not be stable as consecutive updates will be highly correlated.

-Key techniques implemeneted in project are:
+Key techniques implemented in project are:

 - **Experience Replay**: help breaking correlations by storing recent transitions and sampling them randomly when training.
 - **Target Networks**: using a delayed copy of the network $\theta^-$ to provide stable target.
-- **Exploration strategies**: such as **epsilon-greedy**, in which with some probability (than can be appropriately scheduled during training) random action is taken to improve exploration during training.
+- **Exploration strategy**: **epsilon-greedy** phase, in which with some probability (than is appropriately scheduled during training) random action is taken to steer exploration.